 Eddie is responsible for managing Africa House’s public engagement programs that spotlight Africa-focused research conducted by members of the NYU academic community.
 He also manages seminars, conferences and symposiums featuring African heads of state, dignitaries, thought leaders and practitioners.
 The flagship programs aim to promote critical dialogue and debate on evolving trends linked to economic development in Africa.
 Eddie also manages the operations of the NYU Center for Technology and Economic Development’s Entrepreneurship Lab.

 Prior to joining NYU Africa House, Eddie was the Washington program director at Global Kids Inc. He also served as the Director of the U.S. in the World: International Law and Foreign Policy Program, conducted in collaboration with the Council on Foreign Relations, New York; and the Director of the annual Global Gateways Scholars Program held at Howard University’s Ralph J. Bunche International Affairs Center, leading delegations to Rio de Janeiro, Salvador – Brazil and Port Au Prince, Jacmel – Haiti.
 He has interned with The Hague Appeal for Peace, and the Aga Khan Development Network in Geneva, Switzerland.
 He holds a BA in Political Science/African Studies from Hampshire College, a MSc. in International Relations from the London School of Economics, and a certificate in non-profit management from Columbia Business School’s Social Enterprise Program.
-He is a steering committee member of the Carnegie Council for Ethics in International Affairs’ CNL program and was elected a Carnegie New Leader in 2012.
+He presently serves on the Board of Trustees of the Carnegie Council for Ethics in International Affairs, and is also a Steering Committee member of the Carnegie New Leaders Program.
 Eddie is a Kenyan national, fluent in Kiswahili with basic proficiency in Amharic and French.

 Liuba Grechen Shirley, Director of Operations, Economic Development and Africa Programs